The Denver Broncos made sure that one of the best matchups of the 2013 season was preserved.

 The Broncos didn't do anything to screw up the matchup, but looked surprisingly sluggish in the second.
 After taking a 28-6 lead early in the third quarter, Denver didn't score again.
 San Diego rallied to cut Denver's lead to 28-20 in the fourth quarter, but the Broncos' defense held.

 Denver also got a quick scare in the final two minutes when quarterback Peyton Manning got up limping late in the game when he was hit low on the right knee by Corey Liguet.
-Manning went down for the athletic trainers to come look at him, and the Broncos had to use a timeout in the final two minutes when he did, but he didn't miss any plays.
-It appears he was fine, although he said he was going to get a MRI on Monday.
+Manning went down for the trainers to come look at him, and the Broncos had to use a timeout in the final two minutes when he did, but he didn't miss any plays.
+It appears he was fine.

-The Broncos built a 28-6 lead against a Chargers team that is far better than its 4-5 record.
+The Broncos did build that 28-6 lead against a Chargers team that is far, far better than its 4-5 record.
 Manning threw four touchdowns, including three to Demaryius Thomas.
-The Broncos' defense played one of its better games of the season, holding quarterback Philip Rivers to 218 yards and just one touchdown.
+The Broncos' defense played one of its better games of the season, holding Chargers quarterback Philip Rivers to 218 yards and just one touchdown.

 Two great rivals with a combined 17-1 record square off next week.
 You can't ask for a much better regular-season setting.